nestybox/sysbox-ee/README.md

 ## Production Readiness

-Sysbox is still in experimental stage.
+Sysbox is still in an experimental stage.
 It's **not** production ready yet.

 Nestybox is actively enhancing its functionality and fixing issues at this stage.